WebOrigami/projector/README.md

 The active file is always the most recent one, and always shown in the leftmost tab.
 Opening another file in the project (via File / Open, or by clicking a different tab) makes that new file the recent file, and therefore the active and leftmost tab.

+If you have made changes to a new file but not saved it, attempting to open another file will display a Yes/No/Cancel dialog prompting you to save the changes.

 If you select a recent file from the tab bar and that file no longer exists, the tab for that file is removed.

-In an `unsaved` project, it is possible to have no file open and so no file tabs visible.
+It is possible to have no file open and hence no file tabs visible.

 ## Editing area

-The editing area is a standard text box.
+The editing area is a standard, multi-line text box.

 ### Auto-save

-When you type into the editing area for an existing file, after a short delay the edits will be saved; it is not necessary to use a Save command.
+When you type into the editing area for an existing file, after a short (subsecond) delay Projector automatically saves the edits; it is not necessary to use a Save command.

 If you are working in a new file, your edits will not be saved until you use the File → Save File As command to save the file.

-If you have made changes to a new file but not saved it, attempting to open another file will display a Yes/No/Cancel dialog prompting you to save the changes.

 ## Command bar

-A text box in the upper right lets you enter Origami commands.
+A single line text box in the upper right lets you enter Origami commands.
 These are parsed and evaluated as with the `ori` CLI.
-(Because you are not working inside of a shell program, e.g., bash, you don’t have to worry about a shell parser parsing things such as a parentheses, so you don’t have to quote parentheses.)
+(Because you are not working inside of a shell program, e.g., bash, you don’t have to worry about a shell parser parsing things.
+Among other things, you don’t have to quote parentheses.)

 When you open a project for the first time, if the project has a default site, then the default command will evaluate that site.
 E.g., if the default site is defined in `src/site.ori`, then the default command will be `src/site.ori/`.
-This will cause the site’s default index.html page to appear.
+This will generally cause the site’s default index.html page to appear.

 When the keyboard focus is in the command bar, pressing Return evaluates the current command in the context of the project root folder.
 (An empty command does nothing.)